luisds95/genreit/README.md

 nltk.download('wordnet')
 exit()
 ````
+Optional.
+Linux only.
+Mark genreit as an executable so writing `python` is not necessary:

+`chmod +x genreit`

 Done!

+**Usage**

+Simply write:

+`python genreit -title "This is a title" -description "This is the plot of the movie"`

+It will be a bit slow the first time it is ran with a new configuration as it will not find a pretrained model to use, so it will use the data specified in the config file to train a model and will save it for later use.

 **Validation of installation**

+Important note: If using

 To validate, run the following lines.
-If no error occurs and the results are similar, then success!
+If no error occurs and the results are the same, then success!

+Command:

-`./genreit -title "The Lion King" -description "After the murder of his father, a young lion prince flees his kingdom only to learn the true meaning of responsibility and bravery."`
+`python genreit -title "The Lion King" -description "After the murder of his father, a young lion prince flees his kingdom only to learn the true meaning of responsibility and bravery."`

 Output:
 ```
 ('Drama',)
 ```

+Command:

-`./genreit --benchmark`
+`python genreit --benchmark`

 Output:
 ```